MJTech46/DJANGO-ToDo-App/README.md

 ## Contact
 For any queries or suggestions, please feel free to reach out to me.

-Thank you for visiting our project.
-We hope our application helps you manage your tasks efficiently!
+Thank you for visiting my project.
+I hope my application helps you to manage your tasks efficiently!